Mayuresh351/Elderly_App/ElderlyApp_Python.md

 Here are some app screenshots.

-For more info regarding our app you may contact us at pythonteam123@gmail.com
+For more info regarding our app you may contact us @ pythonteam123@gmail.com